Folks were disappointed last month when JetBlue changed their free checked bag policy.

 If you must pay for a checked bag separately, consider using a credit card that reimburses airline incidental fees, like:

 - The Platinum Card From American Express ($200 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)

-- The Enhanced Business Platinum Card From American Express OPEN ($200 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)
+- The Business Platinum Card From American Express OPEN ($200 airline fee credit per calendar year, but you must choose JetBlue as your qualifying airline)